 Forget toilet paper – “stockpile” teaching time!

-In China, Japan and other countries heavily effected by school closures, the big issue has been educator shortages.
+In China, Japan and other countries heavily affected by school closures, the big issue has been educator shortages.
 Teachers and tutors have been forced into self-isolation in order to protect the student body, meaning they can’t hold classes.
 So how do you stockpile teaching time?

 In other countries, online tutors have “sold out” long before school closures were announced.
 They’ve faced a massive shortage in online tutoring places.
 With “shop front” tutoring companies also affected by closures, parents faced with teaching the quadratic equation to their fifteen-year-olds (*hold me*) looked to the online teaching world for help, only to find they were sold out.